 A sound currency is necessary but not sufficient for stable government and economic prosperity.
 Great economists in positions of influence have sounded this theme over and over.
 To take but one example, consider Carl Menger (1840-1921), the founder of the "Austrian" school of economics and one of the founders of modern economics.
 In 1876 he became economics tutor to Crown Prince Rudolf of Austria.
 Prince Rudolf's notebooks on economics have recently been published, and this is some of what the prince learned: "To a large extent, trade and commerce, the pillars and mainspring of all economic development, are founded upon a well-established and orderly monetary system.
-Fluctuations in the exchange rate and uncertainty in all calculations will therefore shake the prosperity of the state to its very foundation; in their activities at home and abroad the state as a whole and each individual citizen will encounter distrust and obstacles everywhere....Therefore, it can reasonably be agreed that an uncertain, disorderly currency is a vital deficiency of a state, because it makes itself deeply felt in all of economic life and its progress" (Streissler and Streissler 1994: 141).
+Fluctuations in the exchange rate and uncertainty in all calculations will therefore shake the prosperity of the state to its very foundation: in their activities at home and abroad the state as a whole and each individual citizen will encounter distrust and obstacles everywhere....Therefore, it can reasonably be agreed that an uncertain, disorderly currency is a vital deficiency of a state, because it makes itself deeply felt in all of economic life and its progress" (Streissler and Streissler 1994: 141).

-No people has taken sound currency more to heart than the Germans, who suffered hyperinflations in 1922-3 and immediately after the Second World War, and since then have had one of the world's soundest currencies.
+No people have taken sound currency more to heart than the Germans, who suffered hyperinflations in 1922-3 and immediately after the Second World War, and since then have had one of the world's soundest currencies.
 As West Germany's first prime minister, Konrad Adenauer, said, "Safeguarding the currency forms the prime condition for maintaining a market economy and, ultimately, a free constitution for society and the state" (Marsh 1992: 30).
 Adenauer's economics minister, Ludwig Erhard, went so far as to proclaim that monetary stability was a basic human right.
 Their sentiments are shared by all political parties in Germany.

 The German Bundesbank Law of 1957 embodies German views on sound money.
 It charges the Bundesbank, Germany's central bank, with one and only one goal: to defend the value of the German mark.
 And that is just what the Bundesbank does.
 In the era of floating currencies, which began in 1971, Germany has had the world's lowest inflation (Deane and Pringle 1994: 352-4).

+the era of floating currencies, which began in 1971, Germany has had the world's lowest inflation (Deane and Pringle 1994: 352-4).
 The mark's low inflation is music to the ears of most Germans: a recent poll found that almost 80 percent identify their Germanness with the stability, strength, and international prestige of the mark (Nash 1995).

 Admiration for the mark is not limited to Germans.
-Most people yearn for a currency as good as the mark, because they know that sound currency is necessary for economic prosperity.
+Most people yearn for a currency as good as the mark because they know that sound currency is necessary for economic prosperity.
 Politicians also admire the Bundesbank's performance.
 They know that unstable money creates social unrest and political upheaval, through the ballot box or more violent means.